The Perfect Match for Marriage

 LOVING ONE ANOTHER

 Here is what the man should do to ask a woman to be his wife.
-First, the man ask the woman’s covering (father or pastor) for their approval to marry their daughter or spiritual daughter.
-Secondly, once approved the man should then ask the woman to go through pre-marital counseling before he formally ask her to marry him for pastoral covering and for a final examination of their relationship.
-Lastly, after pre-martial counseling has been completed successfully the man proposes marriage to the woman privately with a date the marriage will take place.
+First, the man asks the woman’s covering (father or pastor) for their approval to marry their daughter or spiritual daughter.
+Secondly, once approved, the man should then ask the woman to go through pre-marital counseling before he formally asks her to marry him for pastoral covering and for a final examination of their relationship.
+Lastly, after pre-martial counseling has been completed successfully, the man proposes marriage to the woman privately with a date the marriage will take place.

 LIVING WITH ONE ANOTHER

 Your marriage will be sustained when you remain open to one another, and living by the following five characteristics (Genesis 2:25):

 - Love – you sacrificially serve one another

 - Trust – you keep your word to one another

 - Friendship – you like and spend time with one another